bradygaster-zz/downr/src/wwwroot/posts/complex-type-messaging-with-activemq-and-.net/index.md

 ---

 <p>
-  <a>Mark Bloodworth</a>  wrote a few blogs on the art of using ActiveMQ within .NET.
+  <a href="http://remark.wordpress.com/about/">Mark Bloodworth</a>  wrote a few blogs on the art of using ActiveMQ within .NET.
 Those posts are the origination for my ability to produce this post, so thanks, Mark.
 I&#x2019;d highly advise going to read Mark&#x2019;s
-  <a>introductory post on the topic</a>  first.
+  <a href="http://remark.wordpress.com/articles/messaging-with-net-and-activemq/" title="Messaging with ActiveMQ and .NET">introductory post on the topic</a>  first.
 I&#x2019;ll paraphrase a good deal of Mark&#x2019;s post in this one so look to him for the details and deeper explanation, he&#x2019;s the man.</p>
 <p>Mark&#x2019;s post shows at a high level how to pass simple string messages via ActiveMQ.
 This post will answer the question of passing more complicated types via ActiveMQ so that you can use strongly-typed instances as your messages.</p>
 <h3>
   <strong>Getting Started</strong>